bartlettpsj/notes/readme.md

 ## Testing

-You should make sure the API is not running, then you can run the test via:
+You should make sure the API is not running, then you can run the tests via:

 ```
-cd notes-api
+cd notes
-npm test
+./tests.sh
 ```

+The script will build the API and run the unit tests.

 ## Production Running